dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 You can interact with the model directly on the GPT-J-6B model repo, or create a demo on your Space.
 In this post, I will show you how to set up a Gradio app on Hugging Face Space to interact with the GPT-J-6B model.

-First create a Space with your Hugging Face account.
+First, create a Space with your Hugging Face account.
 If you're unsure how to do that, I wrote a guide [here](https://dicksonneoh.com/portfolio/deploy_icevision_models_on_huggingface_spaces/#hugging-face-spaces).
 Next, add the `app.py` file to run this Space.